camunda/camunda-docs/docs/guides/getting-started/monitor-your-process-in-operate.md

 }
 ```

-the workflow ends in the upper end event following the Ping sequence flow.
+the process ends in the upper end event following the Ping sequence flow.

 Changing the worker to